SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_Incident_Gateway.md

 # Ziggo Incident Gateway

-The **Ziggo Incident Gateway** driver will generate a SNMP trap to register an event to the SAM system.
+The **Ziggo Incident Gateway** connector will generate a SNMP trap to register an event to the SAM system.

 ## About